 Now let’s get into the best of WA’s free beach camping options because who doesn’t like saving some coin?

 Cosy Corner Campground (East) is located 29km west of Albany.
-As the name suggests, things are cosy in this greenlit campground with 36 campsites positioned closely across two areas.
+As the name suggests, things are cosy in this greenlit campground with 36 campsites positioned closely across two areas and plenty of secluded beach to enjoy.

-The sheltered campground is only a hop, skip, and jump to the beach and is positioned along Bibbulman Track, one of Australia’s great walking trails.
+The sheltered campground is only a hop, skip, and jump to the beach and is positioned along Bibbulmun Track, one of Australia’s great walking trails.
 Hike, swim, sleep, and repeat!

 MORE INFO